CLDTio/node-red-contrib-aerogear-notifications/README.md

       [] use the config object to inject settings in notifications file [] create some unit tests for notifications file [] strengthen the config validation function (isConfigCorrect).
-    [X] investigate packaging and publication to npm [X] investigate how to link to local npm package for development [X] investigate internationalisation
+      [] change apikey = appid and secret = mastersecret to be consistent with node module [X] investigate packaging and publication to npm [X] investigate how to link to local npm package for development [X] investigate internationalisation